Welcome to RingosBeatleKits.com

 Dear fans of Ringo Starr and his music,

-The website you've discovered was created by Gary Astridge, a sincere and dedicated Ringo fan from childhood and the world's leading authority on Ringo's Beatles era gear.
+The website you've discovered was originally created by Gary Astridge, a sincere and dedicated Ringo fan from childhood and the world's leading authority on Ringo's Beatles era gear.

 Gary originally launched ringosbeatlekits.com back in 2006 as a gift to drum enthusiasts and collectors everywhere.
 His goal was to help others make more informed decisions when collecting and researching Ringo Starr and his Beatles associated instruments.
 For years he's conducted photo forensics, researched books and articles, visited websites, viewed videos, conducted interviews and compiled his findings on a site that has become the primary resource for Ringo enthusiasts, collectors and fans.
 All of this work was done for no reward other than the satisfaction of helping others.
 Yes, he's really that nice a guy.